 RTA-OS can be combined with RTA-RTE (AUTOSAR Runtime Environment generator) and RTA-BSW (AUTOSAR Basic Software) to create an AUTOSAR-compliant runtime platform.
 The operating system can also be used in a non-AUTOSAR environment equally well.

 Work can begin even if the target hardware is not available, as RTA-OS is delivered with a Windows PC port to allow application software development in virtual environments on the PC.
-A full AUTOSAR virtual ECU solution is also available from ETAS in the form of ETAS ISOLAR-EVE.

 - Best-in-class processor and memory overheads